 Myth: Rotate your water storage every 6 months to 2 years.

 Truth: Nonsense.
 Do you have any idea how long your tap water is stored before it gets to your faucet?
 Years, and usually in public exposure scenarios.
-Water is a universal solvent though--so more important that changing it out repeatedly is making sure you use uncompromised containers in the first place.
+Water is a universal solvent though–so more important than changing it out repeatedly is making sure you use uncompromised containers in the first place.
 Use strong, thick, food-grade materials.
-While there's no need to change out the water more frequently than every 5 years or so, you do want to make sure that you inspect for leaking containers on a regular basis.
-Also, if you're using tap water, then don't bother treating it UNTIL you use the water.
-There's more than enough chlorine and all kinds of other chemicals in that water until you're ready to filter and use it.
+While there’s no need to change out the water more frequently than every 5 years or so, if at all, you do want to make sure that you inspect for leaking containers on a regular basis.
+Also, if you’re using tap water, then don’t bother treating it UNTIL you use the water.
+There’s more than enough chlorine and all kinds of other chemicals in that water until you’re ready to filter and use it.

 Myth: To protect your small electronics from damage caused by an EMP or solar flares, simply wrap in thick foil and store in an old microwave or refrigerator.